 This contextual visibility of relationships between applications and physical/virtual servers also reduces troubleshooting time.
 For example, instead of searching through many applications, nodes, and component monitors to determine why an application is slow, you can navigate to the new Incoming Connections resource on the Application and Node Details views to analyze application dependencies and pinpoint the source of the issue.

 To learn about supported environments, Orion Platform settings, and recommended monitoring limits related to the new Application Dependencies feature, see the SAM Administrator Guide.

 - Monitor performance and availability of IBM® AIX® Power Systems with the Orion Agent.
-Click here to read more about this new feature in our online IT community, THWACK.

 - Updated templates for Microsoft® Windows Server® 2016.